barotto/IBMulator/README.md

 #### Modem connections

-IBMulator emulates a Hayes compatible modem allowing one to dial / host a BBS or play games across the Internet.
+IBMulator emulates a Hayes compatible modem allowing one to dial a BBS or play games across the Internet.

-The modem is configured using the `[modem]` section in ibmulator.ini:
+The modem is configured using the `[modem]` section in ibmulator.ini with the following options:

 * `baud_rate`: the speed of the modem in bits-per-second.
-Possible values range from 300 to 56000.
+Possible values range from 300 to 115200.
+This will be the speed of the network transfers (line speed) and the speed between the modem and the DTE.
+The value is reported in the "CONNECT xxxx" result message.
 * `listen_addr`: address and port on which to open a listening socket for incoming calls.
-You need to set this value if you want to host a game or BBS.
+You need to set this value if you want to host a game.
   Setting it to `0.0.0.0:2323` will open a socket listening on any interface for incoming connections on port 2323.
 * `phonebook_file`: a text file containing the mapping between phone numbers and network addresses.
-If the DOS program / game won't allow you to enter anything else other than numbers, you can associate a phone number to a host:port address in this file.
+If the DOS program allows you to enter only numbers, you can associate a phone number to a host:port address in this file.
 Every line must have the following form:
   ```
   55512345 remote.bbs.com:23
   ```